-The Act promotes corporate transparency and accountability in German businesses and their supply chains to ensure respect for human rights and the environment.
-This process involves identifying, analyzing, and mitigating potential human rights and environment-related risks associated with Accenture Germany's business activities-within our own operations and our supply chains.
+The German Supply Chain Due Diligence Act (the "Act") promotes corporate transparency and accountability in German businesses and their supply chains to ensure respect for human rights and the environment.
+This process involves identifying, analyzing, and mitigating potential human rights and environment-related risks associated with Accenture Germany's business activities - within our own operations and our supply chains.

-On an annual basis and, if necessary, on an ad hoc basis, we assess the human rights and environment-related risks in our own operations and our supply chain.
+On an annual basis and, if necessary, on an ad hoc basis, we assess the human rights and environment-related risks in our own operations and our supply chain in line with the requirements of the Act.
+Our risk analysis is carried out in two steps in accordance with the requirements of the Act and the German Federal Office for Economic Affairs and Export Control (BAFA):